ritvje/hiisi/docs/source/hiisi.rst

 fluent as possible.
 Module contains higher level tools such as search and write methods that are build on top of h5py module.

-The main component of hiisi is the HiisiHDF file handle that
+The main component of hiisi is the HiisiHDF file handle...

 .. automodule:: hiisi.hiisi